PureNukage/MyPortfolio/_posts/projects/2017-04-02-cakeboard.md

 <br>
 ✔ Credential system uses the OS username to sign the user into their correct account.
 No passwords required!
 (If the Windows %username% isn't tied to any account on the board, the user is signed into a Guest account with no permissions)<br>
 <br>
-✔ A random-user-select ability, selects someone random from the board.
+✔ A function to select someone random from the board.
 We used it to draw straws for 'undesirable' tasks.<br>
 <br>
 ✔ Multiple themes!<br>
 <br>